dlab-berkeley/R-Haas-Workshop/README.md

 If you're familiar with git, you can instead clone this repository by opening a terminal and entering `git clone https://dlab-berkeley/R-Haas-Workshop.git`.

-Now that you have all the required software and materials, you need to run the code:
+Now that you have all the required software and materials, you need to do the following:

 1. Open the Anaconda Navigator application.
 You should see the green snake logo appear on your screen.
 Note that this can take a few minutes to load up the first time.